-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Waldie is shown as a purple triangle. (analysis methodology)
+Waldie is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Waldie sponsored bills primarily in these issue areas:

 - H.R.
 16864 (93rd): A bill for the relief of Gordon Hopper.

 - H.R.
 16582 (93rd): Nuclear Energy Reappraisal Act

 - H.Con.Res.
 608 (93rd): Concurrent resolution expressing the policy of the Congress that the performance of …

 - H.R.
 15522 (93rd): Design Protection Act